mate-academy/layout_search-bar-airbnb/readme.md

 - Do not use tabs.
 Use 2 spaces for indentation.
 - Don't use repeated styles.
 - Text `Try "Los Angeles"` in mockup is a placeholder.
 - Check font styles.
-Use [fonts](https://github.com/potyt/fonts/tree/master/macfonts/Avenir)
+Use fonts from `fonts` folder.

 ### Requirements:
 - use images from [src/images](src/images)